 User requirements definition

-I will describe the services provided for the user.
-The non-functional system requirements should also be described in this section.
-This game should easy for people to play.
-You should at least run in Android 5.0 system called Lollipop with your phone.
-This is the list for the user to have.
+This game should be easy for people to play.
+Players should have at least Android 5.0 system called Lollipop for their phone to play the game.
 User can do these things in the list.

-System should start up with a start menu that states, “Play”, “Unlockables”, ”Settings”.
+System should start up with a start menu with choices: “Play”, “Unlockables”, and “Settings”.

 When “Play” is tapped, the system should begin to run the game.